Why do I get headaches after drinking wine? It’s a question I’ve been asked at least a thousand times.

 Here are the medical management guidelines from the US Center for Disease Control for assessing reactions from sulphite sensitivity and what to do about it.

-People who react to sulphites do not get migraines or headaches!
+People who react to sulphites do not get migraines or headaches after drinking wine!

 I’m going to reiterate this just incase you are skimming and missed the main point presented here.

-People who react to sulphites do not get migraines or headaches.
+People who react to sulphites do not get migraines or headaches after drinking wine.

 Mainly it’s acute asthmatics who have poor reactions to sulphites.
 Their reaction is purely a respiratory one meaning, it makes it hard for them to breathe.
 The other people who react to sulphites, break out into hives.

-So then, what is causing headaches when we consume wine?
+So then, what is causing headaches after drinking wine?